WebOfTrustInfo/rwot11-the-hague/advance-readings/Identity and Trust in a Co-operative Ecosystem.md

 We can learn from and use the work of TOIP as an identity reference architecture framework. [^14] and also borrow more widely from the structure and terminology of enterprise architecture frameworks such as TOGAF [^15] and IAF [^16].

 For the economic modelling of the ecosystems we propose to use elements of the ValueFlows methodology and syntax.
 Valueflows (VF) is a set of common vocabularies to describe flows of economic resources of all kinds within distributed economic ecosystems.
 This common vocabulary also underpins the common data approach for the ecosystem, helping to provide clarity in the governance of public persistent identifiers.

 The work of N. Hickman [^17] is particularly helpful in considering the types of identity and appropriate levels of identity assurance in more sociocentric ecosystems, also typical of cooperatives:  "In the realm of digital identity, much focus has been placed on the challenge of legal identification and national identity systems as an important route to accessing public services and engaging with the state.
 Yet in our digital lives, we spend more time either working or playing, where legal identification is not necessary.
 In fact, in many types of interaction, exposing our legal identity undermines other human rights such as the right to privacy.
 For this reason, it is useful in designing an identity system to consider three different spheres of life"….  legal, work and play, and to experiment/prototype accordingly.
 The design process will also address the well-known trade-offs between access, privacy and security.

+Finally, we will look to the work of the Ecosystem Foundry Working Group for patterns and emerging thinking on operating model tools for an "assurance community".
+For example, a 'yellow pages service’ to help find the various credentials or catalogues of credentials of interest to participant co-ops; accreditation schemes for processes and organisation units (authorised issuer lists) and re-usable complex rules / decision trees.  [^28]

 Contact:  Nick Meyne